finaclemence15/gitProfileSearch/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 # Brief description of application
-This is a website where you can where you can access your git hub account by typing your github user name and see all description concerning your git hub account.
+This is a website where you can access your git hub account by typing your github user name and see all description concerning your git hub account.

 # Date of current version